oracle-devrel/technology-engineering/cloud-architecture/custom-apps-and-consolidation/oracle-db-consolidation/db-discovery/discovery-utility/README.md

-# Oracle Database Discovery Script
+# Oracle Database Discovery Utility

 The Database discovery and analysis tool is a SQL utility that captures necessary details of an oracle database in order to analyse on-premises or cloud Oracle Databases for the suitability of migration/upgrades.
 This utility runs on Non Container or Container databases and helps in generating HTML report with detailed description.